SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

   to do the things differently.
 If any, provides the links of your readings for the improvements.

-3. A live demo where you add and remove a backend container.
+3. Present a live demo where you add and remove a backend container.

 #### Lab due date